Learning to Run: 10 Tips from a Run Coach

 • Better heart health.
 Running strengthens your heart and reduces your risk of heart disease and conditions like high cholesterol and high blood pressure.

 • Improved fitness.
-Running will elevate your fitness level and giev you more energy for daily life.
+Running will elevate your fitness level, strengthen your muscles and joints, and give you more energy for daily life.

 • Better mental health.
 My favorite benefit of running is improved mood.
 Going for a run is a great way to reduce anxiety, depression, and the effects of stress.
 Scientists also point to the long-term mental health benefits of running, as it boosts memory and focus and reduces depression.